What's new in Windows Server 2022

 - Windows Server 2022 Datacenter: Azure Edition (ZH-CN) ISO

-Your Azure subscription permits you to use Windows Server Datacenter: Azure Edition on any virtual machine instances running on Azure Stack HCI, for more information see refer to your product terms Product Terms.
+Your Azure subscription permits you to use Windows Server Datacenter: Azure Edition on any virtual machine instances running on Azure Stack HCI.
+For more information, see your product terms Product Terms.

 Learn more about the latest Azure Stack HCI features in our What's new in Azure Stack HCI, version 22H2 article.